-- Make sure you have great airflow in your room because spider mites thrive in stagnant air.
+- Ensure you have great airflow in your room because spider mites thrive in stagnant air.
 Creating lots of air movement will not only help prevent spider mites, fungus gnats and mold, but your plants love it too!

 - Spider mites like hot, dry weather.
-Maintaining a comfortable room temperature and a moderate amount of humidity in the grow room will help prevent or slow down a spider mite infestation.
+Maintaining a comfortable room temperature and moderate humidity in the grow room will help prevent or slow down a spider mite infestation.

-- If you have an air intake from outside, make sure you have some sort of filter to keep bugs from getting in
+- If you have an air intake from outside, make sure you have some filter to keep bugs from getting in

 - Sprinkle Diatomaceous Earth on top of your soil and all around your grow room – this all-natural remedy is safe for humans (we can even eat it) and works because it is very jagged on the microscopic level.
 Tiny spider mites get ripped apart by diatomaceous earth while plants grow through it happily